sayedazp/movie-management/README.md

 ### Frontend (Angular)

 1. Navigate to the `frontend` directory.

 2. Install the required dependencies:
    - Run `npm install` to install all the necessary npm packages listed in the `package.json` file.

+3. Define `omdbApiKey` at `src/constants`.

-3. Build and serve the Angular application:
+4. Build and serve the Angular application:
    - Use the `ng serve` command to build and serve the Angular application.
 This will launch the app and it will be available at `http://localhost:4200`.

 ## Running the Application